-The use of pseudopotentials for practical and efficient electronic-structure calculations has a long history in computational condensed-matter physics.1-5 In pseudopotential-based electronic structure calculations, the nuclear potential and core electrons of an atom are replaced by a much softer effective potential felt by the valence electrons, enabling the latter to be described with a relatively small number of basis functions.
-Thus, the success and popularity of various firstprinciples density-functional theory^{6,7} (DFT) codes using plane-wave basis sets (e.g. VASP, 8,9 QUANTUM-ESPRESSO,10 ABINIT11) depend on the availability of high-quality pseudopotentials.
-While the publication of entire pseudopotential libraries also has a long history, 12-15 the dominant mode of pseudopotential design and testing has been that of case-by-case construction, with authors typically creating and testing potentials only for a specific application.
-This ad hoc method of pseudopotential design and testing is incompatible with the increasing use of first-principles DFT calculations in materials design applications, especially those that make use of high-throughput calculations to explore the properties of (possibly hypothetical) materials constructed from atoms across the periodic table.
-16-28 Moreover, the pseudopotentials themselves (or the input data needed to construct them) are often not posted or published, and it is even more rare for comprehensive pseudopotential testing data to be made publicly available.
+The use of pseudopotentials for practical and efficient electronic-structure calculations has a long history in computational condensed-matter physics.[1, 2, 3, 4, 5] In pseudopotential-based electronic structure calculations, the nuclear potential and core electrons of an atom are replaced by a much softer effective potential felt by the valence electrons, enabling the latter to be described with a relatively small number of basis functions.
+Thus, the success and popularity of various first-principles density-functional theory[6, 7] (DFT) codes using plane-wave basis sets (e.g. VASP,[8, 9] QUANTUM-ESPRESSO,[10] ABINIT[11]) depend on the availability of high-quality pseudopotentials.
+While the publication and testing of entire pseudopotential libraries also has a long history, [12, 13, 14, 15, 16] the dominant mode of pseudopotential design and testing has been that of case-by-case construction, with authors typically creating and testing potentials only for a specific application.
+This ad hoc method of pseudopotential design and testing is incompatible with the increasing use of first-principles DFT calculations in materials design applications, especially those that make use of high-throughput calculations to explore the properties of (possibly hypothetical) materials constructed from atoms across the periodic table.[17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29] Moreover, the pseudopotentials themselves (or the input data needed to construct them) are often not posted or published, and it is even more rare for comprehensive pseudopotential testing data to be made publicly available.
 Unfortunately, this state of affairs creates practical difficulties in the duplication of previous studies and limits our understanding of the accuracy and transferability of modern pseudopotentials in realistic calculations.
+In addition, the lack of an open-source pseudopotential library appropriate for high-quality high-throughput calculations likely limits the adoption of this technique.

-In this work we introduce a new "GBRV" opensource pseudopotential library, explaining the design criteria used to construct it and providing a suite of test results to verify its accuracy.
-The GBRV library, available at http://physics.rutgers.edu/gbrv, consists of highly accurate ultrasoft29 pseudopotentials generated using the Vanderbilt pseudopotential generation code.30 We provide input files for the pseudopotential generator as well as ultrasoft pseudopotential files which can be used directly with QUANTUM ESPRESSO and projector-augmented wave (PAW)31 files generated with the uspp2abinit32 add-on which can be used directly with ABINIT.
+In this work we introduce a new "GBRV" opensource pseudopotential library, explaining the design criteria used to construct it and providing a suite of The GBRV litest results to verify its accuracy. brary, available at http://physics.rutgers.edu/gbrv, consists of highly accurate ultrasoft[30] pseudopotentials generated using the Vanderbilt pseudopotential generation code.[31]
+We provide input files for the pseudopotential generator as well as ultrasoft pseudopotential files which can be used directly with OUANTUM ESPRESSO and projector-augmented wave (PAW)[32] files generated with the uspp2abinit[33] add-on which can be used directly with ABINIT.
 Our library has been designed and optimized for use in high-throughput DFT calculations, though it should be appropriate for many applications.
-In addition, we test two other PAW libraries, the mature but proprietary VASP PAW library version 5.233 and the still-under-development PSLIB 0.3.0 public PAW library^{34,35} generated using the ATOMIC code of the QUANTUM ESPRESSO package.
-Versions of the VASP library have been used in the majority of previous pseudopotential-based high-throughput studies, usually with little discussion of its accuracy. ^{16-20,22-24,28}
+In addition, we test two other PAW libraries, the mature but proprietary VASP PAW library version 5.2[34] and the still-under-development PSLIB 0.3.0 public PAW library[35, 36] generated using the